 3.2 Field Methods

 Sap flow will be measured using the Granier method (Granier 1987).
 This method uses a heating probe that releases a constant rate of heat, and a reference probe (Figure 1).
 This allows for a temperature difference between the probes to be measured.
-The change in temperature is influenced by the sap flow density, therefore increased sap flow will decrease the temperature difference between the two probes which can then be used to estimate tree respiration and the rate of sap flow.
+The change in temperature is influenced by the sap flow rate, such that increased sap flow decreases the temperature difference between the two probes which can then be used to estimate tree respiration and the rate of sap flow.

 Figure 1.
 Granier sap flow set up (Lu et al. 2004)